A 112-acre theme park destination. 50 years in the making.

 Operating since 1976.

-At risk of closing after 2027.
+At risk of closing as early as 2027.

 Time is limited.
 The outcome isn’t fixed.